kangu/fulger-docs/README.md

 ## Target audience

-For a better bitcoin adoption curve we should all target tools, products and services to specific niches of people.
-This particular set of tools is aimed at software developer professionals (and amateurs alike) who can manage a website for them or for clients and want to have an easy to use and reliable toolset for handling all sorts of evolving stuff in the lightning ecosystem.
+For a better bitcoin adoption curve we should aim to target specific niches of people and crafts.
+This particular set of tools is aimed at software developer professionals (and amateurs alike) who can manage a web server for them or for clients and want to have an easy to use and reliable toolset for handling payments in the lightning ecosystem.

+Small economic actors can be a good target as they have a lot to benefit from the improved productivity with transactions, and they have a direct incentive to acquire skills and put them to actual use to be able to fully sustain themselves and their business.

 ## Features coming up